sonata-nfv/tng-schema/README.md

 # son-schema
-The Schema files for the various descriptors used by SONATA
+The schema files for the various descriptors used by SONATA